HamedFarahani89/AI-Lab/README.md

 This notebook summarizes my learning journey from TensorFlow's tutorial series.
 Beginning with a single-layer, single-neuron regression model, I progressed to constructing deep neural networks for MNIST and Fashion MNIST datasets.

+### Autoencoders anomaly detection ECG notebook:

+In this notebook, I implemented Autoencoders for anomaly detection on the ECG dataset using TensorFlow, following the example provided in the TensorFlow documentation: [Autoencoder Tutorial](https://www.tensorflow.org/tutorials/generative/autoencoder).
+The approach involves training the autoencoder with normal ECG data.
+Subsequently, when the model predicts an unseen data point with a significant error, it signifies an anomaly.